ctamv04/talio/docs/minutes/minutes_week_7.md

 ### Approval of the agenda and previous minutes - Does anyone have anything to add?

-+ The Chair added a section regarding the Product Pitch draft to today's meedting agenda
++ The Chair added a section regarding the Product Pitch draft to today's meeting agenda
 + Nothing else to add

 ### Progress for the previous week.
 Did everyone contribute enough, what issue were resolved?